TOSCA

 Basic properties

-The easiest way to specify network requirements of the Compute node is sing the endpoint capability properties.
-For example the following example the compute node requests for a public IP:
+The easiest way to specify network requirements of the Compute node is using the endpoint capability properties.
+For example, the following example the compute node requests for a public IP.

 ...